aimanazmi/POA-Calculator/README.md

 3.There you can code and help me

-Note: This is for Developers
+Note: This is for Developers urg utaknya gila baie sja paham ni, klau kamu nda paham you're Good and jgn di download